NeoPZ

 In this module, we present a quadrature rules used for computation of numeric integrations.
 This is essential because the main computational work is on weak formulation, generally integration form.
 There are many implementations for quadrature rules in the literature, some of them finding the zeros of the special polinomials (p.e.
 [2]) or resolving minimization of high-order multivariate polynomials (p.e.
 2).

 We use just symmetric quadrature rules with quadrature points lying within the master element and the weights always positives.
 The symmetry of the quadrature points will can to help reducing the computational cost for construction of the stiffness matrices by the symmetry of finite element basis functions.
 A quadrature rule is said to be symmetric if it is invariant under permutations of the barycentric coordinates.
-Given a simplex $E$ with $n$ vertices ${ v_1, ..., v_n}$, the $n$ barycentric coordinates $ (\xi_1, ..., \xi_n) $ of a point $P=(x,y,z)$ with respect to $E$ is determined by $P=\Sigma_{i=1}^n \xi_i v_i$ and $\Sigma_{i=1}^n \xi_i = 1 $.
-Then whether a quadrature point (in barycentric coordinates) associated with weight $w$ has its barycentric coordinates permuted, the resultant point is also a quadrature point of the same quadrature rule and associated with same weight $w$.
+Given a simplex with vertices , the barycentric coordinates of a point with respect to is determined by and .
+Then whether a quadrature point (in barycentric coordinates) associated with weight has its barycentric coordinates permuted, the resultant point is also a quadrature point of the same quadrature rule and associated with same weight .

 [1] Linbo Zhang, Tao Cui and Hui Liu, "Set of symmetric quadrature rules of triangles and tetrahedra."
 J. Comput.
 Mathematics, v 27, 89-96, 2009.